open-telemetry/opamp-spec/specification.md

 Status: [Development]

-This is an Agent-initiated flow that allows an agent to trust the CA chain a Server presents on initial connection.
-The certificates that are a part of the chain are added to the CA pool for future connections.
+This is an Agent-initiated flow that allows an agent to connect to a Server without trusting it's CA. Initially the agent will connect without any form of verification and will expect the server to send the PEM content associated with its CA certificate as part of the ServerToAgent response using the connection settings offering.

-The flow is only supported for OpAMP connections.
-It is expected that the Server will provide any custom CAs needed for telemetry connections or for any other connection types as a  part of the offered settings.

 ```